 I spent two years studying the European Union which seemed to me to be very important but not well understood.
 What was its significance for ordinary people like me?
 The result of my studies was a 600 page book, The European Union and You, published in 2006.
 Unfortunately it sold only 45 copies so it was not a lucrative two years work.

 I ran a website about war poetry, www.warpoetry.co.uk from 1999 onwards which became quite popular with about three quarters of a million visitors per year.
 Not long after I started the website many soldiers who had fought in modern wars such as Vietnam, the Falklands, Kosovo and later Afghanistan and Iraq started sending me poems about their experiences.
 I was pleased to be able to publish many of these poems on the website.

 Worldwide remembrance of the sacrifice of soldiers’ lives

 Each November there was a surge in the numbers of people visiting the website.
 Most of these were interested in finding poems for Remembrance events.
 This interest encouraged me to research remembrance poetry and include some of the modern poems I’d been sent in a book, Remembrance Poems and Readings – for remembrance events and reflection on matters of war and peace.

 warpoetry.co.uk website hacked

 A few years ago the website was hacked and effectively destroyed with thousands of files loaded into the site.
-I recreated it with a slightly modified name but unfortunately the hundreds of links to it which I had acquired over the years did not transfer to my new site and it now has nowhere near the same number of visitors. www.warpoetry.uk
+I recreated it with a slightly modified name but unfortunately the hundreds of links to it which I had acquired over the years did not transfer to my new site.
+However, this replacement site is now slowly rebuilding support. www.warpoetry.uk